IndronilC/projects/readme.md

-This is a git learning session
+This is a git learning session, is going in full flow